Please read all the information carefully BEFORE booking your retreat.

 If you book a retreat we take that as your consent to abide by these procedures.

-- If you are coming by public transport please arrange to have someone available who can come and pick you up if you become unwell during the retreat.
-Please do not book if this is not possible for you.
+Please arrange to have someone available who can come and pick you up if you become unwell during the retreat.
+Do not book if this is not possible for you.

 Please take a lateral flow test before leaving on the day you travel to Taraloka, and bring another with you to use on the second day of the retreat.
 (Unless you’re coming on a weekend retreat, in which case you won’t need the second test!)
 If the test is positive, do not travel but let us know you are unable to attend, and remain at home and self-isolate.